greenkeeperio/greenkeeper/README.md

 Greenkeeper gets the access to GitHub it needs to do its job, but no more.
-When all goes well, your browser will say “Check your Terminal”, and when you switch back here, the login will be done and Greenkeeper will have started to sync your GitHub repo information.
+When all goes well, your browser will say “Check your Terminal”, and when you switch back here, the login will be done and Greenkeeper will have started to sync your GitHub repository information.

 Congratulations, you made it past the most complicated step!

-Next, you enable a package of yours.
-To do this, navigate to a local copy of your package (e.g. `cd ~/code/mypackage`).
+Next, you enable a repository of yours.
+To do this, navigate to a local copy of your repository (e.g. `cd ~/code/myrepo`).
 Then:

     $ greenkeeper enable